guywaldman/orch/README.md

 # orch

-Orch (stands for "orchestrator") is a framework for building LLM-powered applications and agents for the Rust programming language.
+Orch (stands for "orchestrator") is a library for building LLM-powered applications and agents for the Rust programming language.
+It was primarily built for usage in [magic-cli](https://github.com/guywaldman/magic-cli), but can be used in other contexts as well.

 > [!NOTE]
 >
 > If the project gains traction, this can be compiled as an addon to other languages such as Python or a standalone WebAssembly module.

+There is currently support for text generation with `ollama` (either stream or non-stream) and embedding generation.
+Originally this contained agents and tools as well, but this was removed for now.

+See [/examples](examples) for usage examples.

+## Roadmap

+- [ ] Support for text generation with `openai`
+- [ ] Embedding generation
+- [ ] Agents and tools